This page is for the flat rides, rides that are not roller coasters, that are at Cedar Point.

 This ride operated here from 1964 to 2011 when it was replaced by Dinosaurs Alive, a up charge (extra pay) walk-through attraction that has life-sized animatronic dinosaurs.
 This ride was a nice, relaxing way to rest your tired feet and legs and be mildly entertained at the same time.
 I think it was a real shame that the ride was removed as it was one of Cedar Point’s oldest operating rides.

 Next up is the Witches’ Wheel

 This ride is from HUSS Park Attractions and is a very popular ride.
-It was installed here in 1977 and has been thrilling guests ever since.
+It was installed here in 1977 and operated until 2018 when it was removed in favor of a BBQ restaurant.
 The ride reaches a height of 60 feet once the ride is fully extended.